tech-med/medlearnity.com/src/content/wpPages/tutors/sylvia-rhodes/index.md

 ---
 title: 'Sylvia Rhodes'
 pubDate: 2023-06-20
-description: '"It has always been incredibly rewarding for me to mentor and tutor.
-Preparing for medical exams and admissions can be highly stressful, and I always striv'
+description: 'It has always been incredibly rewarding for me to mentor and tutor.
+Preparing for medical exams and admissions can be highly stressful, and I always strive to use my past experiences to make this process easier for my mentees while guiding them to their desired destinations.'
 ---

 # Meet Sylvia Rhodes